adafruit/dash-examples/README.md

 UART and more.
 Usage of WiFi will require the [WICED SDK](http://community.broadcom.com/community/wiced-wifi) and a little more investigation of how the CPU is connected to the WiFi module.

+The following examples are available:

+*   Blink - Blink each red, green, blue LED individually for a second.
+*   Button - Show how to read the Dash's button and turn on the blue LED when pressed.
+*   PWM - Use PWM to set the red, green, blue LEDs to any RGB color.
+*   UART - Use the UART exposed on PC6 & PC7 to send out data from the Dash.

 ## Requirements

 To use this example code you must have a GCC ARM toolchain setup and in your